Tomas-Lawton/Street_View/README.md

 # Step by Step Installation

 To run the application you will need to run both the client and the server.
+Note if using wsl, wsl1 is much faster than wsl2 for dev.

 ## Prerequisites